Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Constructing coarse homology theories

 i.e., a hyperexcisive functor is excisive for certain infinite coarsely disjoint decompositions.
-This property is interesting if $W/G$ is infinite, otherwise it follows from $\pi_{0}$-excisiveness (\cref{rgiowergerwgregwergergwerg}). \end{rem}
+This property is {non-trivial} if $W/G$ is infinite, otherwise it follows from $\pi_{0}$-excisiveness (\cref{rgiowergerwgregwergergwerg}). \end{rem}

-Consider again the situation that $E$ is a functor $\BC \times \bP \to \bM$ and that $P$ is in $\Fun(BG,\bP)$.
+Consider again the situation that $E$ is a functor $\BC \times \bP \to \bM$, and that $P$ is in $\Fun(BG,\bP)$.

-\begin{lem} Assume: \begin{enumerate} \item {$E(-,\ev(P))$} is continuous (\cref{geriogjergerg}). \item {$E(-,\ev(P))$} is $\pi_{0}$-excisive (\cref{rgiowergerwgregwergergwerg}). \end{enumerate} Then {$E_{P,G}$} is hyperexcisive. \end{lem} \begin{proof}Let $X$ in $G\BC$ be bounded, and let $W$ be in $G\Set$.
+\begin{lem} Assume: \begin{enumerate} \item {$E(-,\ev(P))$} is continuous (\cref{geriogjergerg}). \item {$E(-,\ev(P))$} is $\pi_{0}$-excisive (\cref{rgiowergerwgregwergergwerg}). \end{enumerate} Then {$E_{P,G}$} is hyperexcisive. \end{lem} \begin{proof} Let $X$ {be a bounded $G$-bornological coarse space}, and let $W$ be {a $G$-set}.
 Let $G\Set^f$ be the full subcategory of $G\Set$ of $G$-finite $G$-sets.
-Then we have a commutative diagram in which both vertical maps are equivalences by continuity of $E(-,\ev(P))$.
-Every locally finite subset of $W_{min,max} \otimes X$ is contained in a subset of the form $R \times X$ for some $R$ in $G\Set^f$.
+Then we have a commutative diagram ({we omitted the symbol $\res^{G}_{\{1\}} $ in the first argument of $E$ in the upper line) } in which both vertical maps are equivalences by continuity of $E(-,\ev(P))$.
+Every locally finite subset of $W_{min,max} \otimes X$ is contained in a subset of the form $R \times X$ for some {$G$-finite $G$-set} $R$.
 Hence the lower horizontal arrow is induced by a cofinal functor, and is thus also an equivalence.
 It follows that the top horizontal arrow is an equivalence.
 We have the sequence of equivalences

 where the equivalence marked by $!$ follows from a cofinality consideration, the equivalence marked by $!!$ uses $\pi_0$-excisiveness of $E(-,\ev(P))$, and the equivalence marked by $!!!$ is the upper horizontal equivalence in \eqref{qefojoqiewfqewfqwefe}. \end{proof}